w3f/polkadot-wiki/docs/learn-staking.md

 that you have nominated in the past 84 eras and for which you have not yet received a payout.
 Each one has the option to trigger the payout for all unclaimed eras.
 Note that this will pay everyone who was nominating that validator during those eras, and anyone can call it.
-Therefore, you may not see anything in this tab, yet still received a payout if somebody (generally, but not necessarily, another nominator or the validator operator) has triggered the payout for that validator for that era.
+Therefore, you may not see anything in this tab, yet still have received a payout if somebody (generally, but not necessarily, another nominator or the validator operator) has triggered the payout for that validator for that era.

 If you wish to check if you received a payout, you will have to check via a block explorer.
 See [the relevant Support page](https://support.polkadot.network/support/solutions/articles/65000168954-how-can-i-see-my-staking-rewards-)